 The text should be in the same blue colour as the EU flag, black or white, depending on the background.

 Along with the EU emblem, information about the funding shall be provided.

-presents an example of the use of the EU emblem with the appropriate text about GÉANT and its funding:
+Figure 3.1 presents an example of the use of the EU emblem with the appropriate text about GÉANT and its funding: